kcl-lang/modules/konfig/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fkcl-lang%2Fkonfig.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fkcl-lang%2Fkonfig?ref=badge_shield)

 [English](README.md) | [Chinese](README-zh.md)

-Konfig is the repository of the infra configuration in KCL.

 Konfig provides users with an out-of-the-box, highly abstract configuration interface.
 The original starting point of the model library is to improve the efficiency and experience of YAML users.
 We hope to simplify the writing of user-side configuration code by abstracting and encapsulating the model with more complex code into a unified model.